 The Trekking poles were one of my “maybe I don’t need these” purchases but in hindsight was the BEST purchase I made to make the trip possible.
 They just do wonders for balance, stability, and comfort going up and down the mountain.
-Check out our guide trekking poles for beginners for all the nitty-gritty details of selecting & how to use your trekking poles.
+Check out our guide trekking poles for beginners for all the practical details of selecting & how to use your trekking poles.

 New to 14ers?
 Check out our 14ers for Beginners guide – We’ll help you plan, train and prepare for your first ascent!